Behold Our King: the books of 1 and 2 Samuel

 “But the thing was displeasing in the sight of Samuel when they said, ‘Give us a king to judge us.’
 And Samuel prayed to the LORD” (1 Samuel 8:6).

 Samuel was very disappointed with their request.
-There were probably several reasons why he was displeased.
+There were probably several reasons why he was displeased with their response.

-- Sad reflections on his hard labor.
+Sad reflections on his hard labor.
 Every man cares about his work.
 Samuel hoped his sons would succeed him but had to accept that they were unfit for the role.
 He was aware of the tragedy involving Eli’s sons.
-Was his poor parenting part of the overall problem?
-What might happen to Israel after all his effort to guide them according to the Lord?
+Is his poor parenting part of the overall problem?
+What might happen to Israel in the future after all the effort to guide them according to the Lord?

-- Grief over the hardness of their hearts.
+Grieved over the hardness of their hearts.
 Samuel probably considered the consequences of this approach.
-The people were not seeking God and did not realize how faithful and caring He was.
+The people weren’t seeking God and didn’t realize how faithful and caring He was.
 They were heading into a worse situation.

 Samuel correctly handled his disappointment.
-We all encounter disappointment but often respond incorrectly.
+We all encounter disappointment, but often respond incorrectly.
 He simply went to the Lord and talked with Him.
-To respond this way in difficult times, we must develop a regular habit of going to God.
+If we want to have this kind of response, it is essential to develop a regular habit of going to God; otherwise, in difficult times, we may not approach the Lord.
+The Lord also had His response to this situation.

 God’s Response

 The Lord first tells Samuel that the people have not rejected Samuel but Him.
 They have turned away and rejected the Lord.
-We do not know whether Samuel found comfort in this, but it helped him gain perspective.
-A child or church leader may make irresponsible decisions, and we might feel unsettled.
-Yet we should view the larger picture.
-The rejection is not merely personal; it is ultimately against the Lord.
-God’s perspective helps us keep our hearts tender to Him so that we can be patient as He is.
+We do not know whether Samuel found comfort in this, but it can help him gain perspective on the situation.
+A child or church leader often makes irresponsible decisions.
+We might feel unsettled by this, but we should view the bigger picture to keep things in perspective.
+It is not personal against you as much as it is against the Lord.
+God’s perspective helps us keep our hearts tender to Him so we can be patient as He is.

 Rejection?

-Why does the Lord state that they have rejected Him from being king over them?
-This suggests that the Israelites sinned greatly in this matter.
+Why is it, though, that the Lord actually states that they have rejected Him from being king over them?
+This suggests that the Israelites have sinned greatly in this matter.

-God views Himself as King, and their request for a king like the nations shows that they rejected the Lord as their King.
-By the word “rejected,” God holds them accountable for knowing that He is their King.
+God views Himself as king, and their request for a king like others shows they have rejected the Lord as their king.
+By the word ‘rejected,’ God holds them accountable for knowing that He is their king.
 They should have responded appropriately to that fact.
-The Lord relates their request to what happened in the wilderness: “They have forsaken Me and served other gods.”
+The Lord discusses this issue from a historical perspective.
+He relates their request to what happened in the wilderness: “They have forsaken Me and served other gods...”

-In the Law, the Lord discusses Israel’s choosing of a king.
-Read the following passage and consider whether it was right for them to ask for a king.
+There is one matter, though, that needs careful consideration. aw, the Lord discusses Israel's choosing of a king.
+Read the following passage and think about these verses to determine whether it was okay or not to ask for a king.

-- They were requesting a king rather than waiting for God’s appointed one.
-The passage does not say that they could demand a king.
+1) They were requesting a king rather than waiting for God’s appointed one.
+The passage does not say that they can demand a king.

-- The king they asked for was not the king God wanted to set over them.
-God had great plans, but they would not wait.
+2) The king they asked for was not the king that God wanted to set over them.
+He had such great plans, but they would not wait.
 They wanted a king who would operate like the world despite all the costs.

-- Most importantly, they were rejecting the Lord as their King.
-They were distancing themselves from Him.
-He had done much for them, but they treated that as merely history.
-A new generation believed it could care for itself and rejected God’s unique way of caring for His people.
+3) Perhaps most importantly, they were rejecting the Lord as their king.
+They were distancing themselves from the Lord.
+He did much for them, but that was in the past.
+They entered a new generation and could now care for themselves.
+They rejected God’s unique way of caring for them.